 Surgeons are held to high standards of care when treating patients.
-Surgery is an incredibly complex process, and all doctors are required to use a reasonable level of care and skill when performing procedures on patients who need their help.
+Surgery is an incredibly complex process, and all doctors must use a reasonable level of care and skill when performing procedures on patients who need their help.

-Prosper Shaked Accident Injury Attorneys PA’s medical malpractice and surgical error lawyer helps victims suffering from nerve damage, numbness, and paralysis related to surgical errors.
-Our lawyer will fight to take the responsible doctor and hospital to court to get you the compensation you need for your additional medical bills, lost wages, pain and suffering, and other harms related to the injury.
+A medical malpractice lawyer at Prosper Shaked Accident Injury Attorneys PA. can help accident victims suffering from nerve damage, numbness, and paralysis related to surgical errors.
+Our lawyers will fight to take the responsible doctor and hospital to court to get you the compensation you need for your additional medical bills, lost wages, pain and suffering, and other harms related to the injury.

 Common Symptoms of Nerve Damage

-Unlike other tissue in your body (e.g., skin, bones, or muscles), damage to your nerves is often permanent.
+Nerves are, unfortunately, very fragile and delicate, and any damage to the nerve can interfere with various body signals.
+Unlike other tissue in your body (e.g., skin, bones, or muscles), nerve damage is often permanent.
 Nerves are not capable of healing like skin or bones can, and severing or damaging a nerve can often interfere with its function or cut off the signal altogether.
-In many cases of nerve damage, the nerve is not severed entirely, but it may suffer damage that reduces its ability to send signals or interferes with the signal.

 Severing a nerve entirely or damaging it beyond repair can result in total paralysis, numbness, and loss of sensation in whatever the nerve links to.
 For instance, severing a nerve in the hand may result in a finger becoming numb and immobile.
 Severing other nerves could result in loss of bowel control, muscle weakness, or other detrimental effects.

+In some cases of nerve damage, the nerve is not severed entirely, but it may suffer damage that reduces its ability to send signals or interferes with the signal.
 Damage short of severing a nerve can cause numbness, pain, “pins-and-needles” sensations, and other harmful effects.
-Moreover, weakness, reduced motor control, and other difficulty moving or using the body party might occur.
+Moreover, weakness, reduced motor control, and other difficulty moving or using the body part might occur.
 These sensations may go away over time or be reduced through surgery and physical therapy, but you still might not recover to 100%.

 Common Causes of Nerve Damage During Surgery

 Nerve damage can be caused in a few different ways during surgery.
-One of the most common ways that nerve damage occurs is during surgery involving those nerves.
+One of the most common ways nerve damage occurs is during surgery involving those nerves.
 If your doctor is supposed to operate on or near your nerves, such as in procedures involving previous nerve injuries or spinal cord damage, the nerves are at a higher risk of incidental damage and exposure.
-In many cases, these injuries are within the normal expected side effects of the procedure, which your doctor should properly warn you about.
+In many cases, these injuries are within the normally expected side effects of the procedure, which your doctor should adequately warn you about.

 Many times, nerves are severed because of mistakes made with scalpels and other tools.
 If a doctor cuts too deep and nicks or severs a nerve, it can cause serious damage to your body.
 Many times these nerves can be reconnected, but you may still suffer ongoing effects such as numbness, pain, or reduced motor control.